 One example of this is the quantum key exchange, with which two parties can exchange a secret key via public channels without an attacker of any power being able to learn it.
 The security of this procedure is based on fundamental laws of physics - quantum mechanics - so that security is independent of technological progress.

-The ITI has always been active in research on Secure Multi-Party Computation (MPC), i.e. research (both theoretical and practical) on how a given function can be efficiently computed with multiple participants if each participant wants to keep his input (beyond what can be learned from the output of the function about it) secret.
+We have always been active in research on Secure Multi-Party Computation (MPC), i.e. research (both theoretical and practical) on how a given function can be efficiently computed with multiple participants if each participant wants to keep his input (beyond what can be learned from the output of the function about it) secret.
 This primitive also exists in the quantum world, but often with the support of classical building blocks.

-In quantum setting, secure multiparty computation can be efficiently built from commitments [Cré94]; a more secure commitment therefore provides stronger security guarantees in the multiparty computation constructed from it.
+In quantum setting, secure multi-party computation can be efficiently built from commitments [Cré94]; a more secure commitment therefore provides stronger security guarantees in the multi-party computation constructed from it.
 Our research therefore focuses on the construction of quantum commitments on classical values (bits) that provide stronger security guarantees or better efficiency than purely classical commitments.

 We offer a seminar "Quantum Information Theory" every summer semester, where new and old topics in quantum cryptography and quantum complexity theory are discussed.
 No previous knowledge is required for this; in a series of introductory lectures all participants are brought up to a basic level before topics are distributed and worked on by the students.